 Every neighborhood has that cat that just won’t stop getting on cars.
 There’s something with cats and vehicles, they love them.
 This wouldn’t be a problem if the vehicles don’t get scratched up from those long nails.
 The paint isn’t the only thing that gets damaged though.
 The cat can get under the hood and potentially damage some engine components.

 Pets are cute and all, it’s hard not to love them.
 But in scenarios like these, it’s just annoying.
-No one wants claw marks and paw prints on their vehicle.
-So, you want to keep the cat off your car.
+No one wants claw marks and dirty cat footprints on their paint job.
+So, you want to keep the cats off your car.
 How do you do that?
 There are a couple of solutions, some less some more ideal.
-Here are 25 easy ways to keep cats off your vehicle.
+Here are 25 easy ways on how to keep cats off your car or vehicle.

 - Ask the owner to keep it inside

 - Ask the owner to clip its claws

 - Install motion controlled sprinklers

 - Ultrasonic Repellent

 - Make a repellent

 - Static Mats